KDE/totalreqall/README.md

 Start the program and choose a book, chapter, and verse.
 If you want to familiarize yourself with the verse, click "Display verse".
 Otherwise, click "Memorize verse" to memorize it.

 ## Installing
 You will need to install the Sword and cmark libraries, including the development files.
+Also, make sure that you have the KJV Sword module installed (failure to provide the KJV module will cause a segfault on Linux).
 Then build with cmake.

 ## I love this project.
 How can I help?
 Just make a pull request.
 All PRs will be reviewed, even if they are not accepted.